loiclgrx/automatic-adventure/README.md

 - init.cpp: Initialization routines.
 - language.l: Flex file for lexical analysis.
 - language.ypp: Bison file for syntax analysis.
-- lexer.cpp: Lexical analyzer.
+- lexer.cpp: Lexical analyzer written before using Flex.
 - main.cpp: Entry point of the application.
-- parser.cpp: Parser implementation.
+- parser.cpp: Parser implementation before using Bison.
 - symbol.cpp: Symbol table management.

+## Contributions

+This project was made as a group with [Clément Loubet](https://www.linkedin.com/in/cl%C3%A9ment-loubet/), a classmate from my home university which also went to Örebro University for one semester.